-But how do play like Lionel Messi?
+But how do play soccer like Lionel Messi?
 Well, you have to spend time with the ball, and a lot of it.
 There’s no magic solution other than more and more practice and day in and day out.
-Whether that's dribbling the ball in and around cones, around imaginary players, around the furniture in the house, and or in pickup games whenever you can, you essentially have to love the game if you want to play like Messi because that's how he became the player he is.
-He loved the game and thus wanted to master the ball and the game.
+Whether that's dribbling the ball in and around cones, around imaginary players, around the furniture in the house, and or in pickup games whenever you can, knocking the ball against a wall with both feet, you essentially have to love the game if you want to learn how play like Messi because that's how he became the soccer player he is today.
+Messi loved and still loves the game and thus wanted to master the ball and the game.

 Messi was asked once in an exceptional Guardian story how he was able to get so good, he said:

 'First of all you've got to love the game.'
 How much?
 'Well ... from the age of three I played every day: every morning, afternoon and night.
 Inside the house, too.
 I'd break things.
 My mum would go mad ...'